leomccormack/sparta-site/content/docs/plugins/compass-suite.md

 **Input**: Ambisonics | **Output**: Arbitrary loudspeaker array | [**Related publication**](../../help/related-publications/politis2018compass.pdf)

 The plugin offers the following functionality:
-* User-specified loudspeaker angles for up to 64 channels, or alternatively, presets for popular 2D and 3D set-ups.
+* User-specified loudspeaker angles up to 64 channels.
-* Headphone binaural monitoring of the loudspeaker outputs, with support for user-provided personalised binaural filters (HRTFs) in the SOFA format.
+* Headphone binaural monitoring of the loudspeaker outputs, with support for user-provided personalised binaural filters (HRTFs) via the SOFA format.
-* Balance control between the extracted direct sound components and the ambient component, in frequency bands.
+* Balance control between the extracted direct sound components and the ambient component, per frequency band.
-* Mixing control between fully parametric decoding and linear Ambisonic decoding, in frequency bands.
+* Mixing control between fully parametric decoding and traditional linear Ambisonic decoding (EPAD), per frequency band.

 The "Diffuse-to-Direct" control allows the user to give more prominence to the direct sound components (an effect similar to subtle dereverberation), or to the ambient component (an effect similar to emphasising reverberation in the recording).
-When set in the middle, the two are balanced.
+When set in the middle, the two audio streams are balanced.

 The "Linear-to-Parametric" control allows the user to mix the output between standard linear Ambisonic decoding and the COMPASS parametric decoding.
-This control can be used in cases where parametric processing sounds too aggressive, or if the user prefers some degree of increased localisation blur, offered by linear Ambisonic decoding.
+This control can be used in cases where parametric processing sounds too aggressive, or if the user prefers some degree of localisation blur offered by linear Ambisonic decoding.

-The plugin is considered by the authors a production tool and, due to its time-frequency processing, requires audio buffer sizes of at least 1024 samples.
+The plugin is considered by the authors a production tool and, due to its time-frequency processing, requires internal audio buffer sizes of 1024 samples.
 Hence we do not consider it as a low-latency plugin and therefore it is not suitable for interactive input.
-For cases such as interactive binaural rendering for VR with head-tracking, see the <b>COMPASS|Binaural</b> variant.
+For cases such as interactive binaural rendering for VR with head-tracking, please use the <b>COMPASS|Binaural</b> variant.

 **Developers**: Leo McCormack and Archontis Politis.